-Post-Summit Evaluation
+Post-Summit Survey & Evaluation

-The following page provides a handout with the Post-Summit Survey to be given to participants after ending trainings at the Local Youth Leadership Summit.
+The following page provides a handout with the post-Summit survey and evaluation to be given to participants after ending trainings at the local Youth Leadership Summit.

-Each participant should be given a copy of the Post-Summit Survey and a writing utensil.
+Each participant should be given a copy of the post-Summit survey and a writing utensil.
 Provide 10-20 minutes for participants to rate how true the following statements are for them.
 Names must be written at the top of survey forms.

 A hard copy should be given to each participant or an online survey should be created that has a space for individuals to include their name.
-These responses will be compared to those of their Pre-Summit Surveys.

-Along with the Post-Summit Survey, it is important to collect responses from participants about their experience.
-With a post-event evaluation, questions about sessions, activities, and engagement opportunities are important to understand what everyone gained from their experience.
+Along with the post-Summit survey, it is important to collect responses from participants about their experience.
+With an event evaluation, questions about sessions, activities, and engagement opportunities are important to understand what everyone gained from their experience.

-The post-Summit evaluation can be given to participants in a physical or electronic form, whichever would be easiest for individuals to complete.
+The evaluation can be given to participants in a physical or electronic form, whichever would be easiest for individuals to complete.
 An example of a post-Summit evaluation can be found on the Special Olympics Global Youth site here.